-Fix the XML syntax, then attempt to bootstrap the file.
-This is done by renaming the file to $ART_HOME/etc/artifactory.config.import.xml and restarting Artifactory.
+Thereafter, fix the XML syntax, attempt to bootstrap the file by renaming it to $ART_HOME/etc/artifactory.config.import.xml, and restart Artifactory

 Stage 3.D – Artifactory won't start after succeeding in the first 3 steps

-Once this stage is hit, almost everything is ready to go.
-If Artifactory refuses to start because of a remaining bad configuration or similar error, troubleshooting this problem will most likely involve working with JFrog Support.
+Once you arrive at this stage, almost everything should be ready to go.
+If Artifactory refuses to start because of a remaining bad configuration or similar problem, you'll probably need to contact JFrog Support To obtain additional assistance.